In the

 Earnings Reports

-reports from companies can significantly impact stock prices.
-Understanding how
+Earnings reports from companies can significantly impact stock prices.
+Understanding how to interpret them is vital for risk management.

 News Events

-to sudden market volatility.
+Major news events, such as geopolitical developments or economic announcements, can lead to sudden market volatility.
 Staying informed is key to managing these risks.

 Emotions and Risk Management